vuminhtue/SMU_Machine_Learning_Python/_episodes/03-Caret-Data-Partition.md

 ---
-title: "Data Partition with caret"
+title: "Data Partition with Scikit-Learn"
 teaching: 20
 exercises: 0
 questions:
 - "What is Data Partition"
 objectives:
-- "Learn how to split data using caret"
+- "Learn how to split data using sklearn"
 keypoints:
-- "Caret"
+- "sklearn, data partition"
 ---

 # Data partition: training and testing
 - In Machine Learning, it is mandatory to have training and testing set.
 Some time a verification set is also recommended.
-Here are some functions for spliting training/testing set in `caret`:
+Here are some functions for spliting training/testing set in `sklearn`:

 - `createDataPartition`: create series of test/training partitions
 - `createResample` creates one or more bootstrap samples.